Crows Nest (Qld)

 Table Chart PROFILE FAQ

-New properties are constructed at an average expected cost of $427,000.
+New homes are being built at an average construction cost value of $427,000.
 In FY-26, $43,000 in commercial approvals have been registered, demonstrating the area's residential nature.
-Compared to Rest of Qld, Crows Nest shows 17.0% lower construction activity per person while it places among the 52nd percentile of areas assessed nationally.
-However, development activity has picked up in recent periods.
+Compared to Rest of Qld, Crows Nest shows 13.0% lower construction activity per person.
+Nationally, it places among the 55th percentile of areas assessed, though development activity has picked up in recent periods.

-Recent building activity consists entirely of standalone homes, preserving the area's low density nature and attracting space-seeking buyers with an average of around 313 people per dwelling approval.
-Population forecasts indicate Crows Nest will gain 197 residents through to 2041 based on the latest AreaSearch quarterly estimate.
+This reflects market maturity and possible development constraints.
+Recent building activity consists entirely of standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+With around 285 people per dwelling approval, Crows Nest shows characteristics of a low density area.
+Population forecasts indicate Crows Nest will gain 176 residents by 2041 (from AreaSearch's latest quarterly estimate).
 Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases.

 Frequently Asked Questions - Development